progit/old-site/book-content/09-git-internals/01-chapter9.markdown

 	prune-packable: 0
 	garbage: 0

-The size-pack entry is the size of your packfiles in kilobytes, so you’re using 2MB.
-Before the last commit, you were using closer to 2K—clearly, removing the file from the previous commit didn’t remove it from your history.
+The `size-pack` entry is the size of your packfiles in kilobytes, so you’re using 2MB.
+Before the last commit, you were using closer to 2K — clearly, removing the file from the previous commit didn’t remove it from your history.
 Every time anyone clones this repository, they will have to clone all 2MB just to get this tiny project, because you accidentally added a big file.
 Let’s get rid of it.

 First you have to find it.
 In this case, you already know what file it is.
 But suppose you didn’t; how would you identify what file or files were taking up so much space?
-If you run git gc, all the objects are in a packfile; you can identify the big objects by running another plumbing command called git verify-pack and sorting on the third field in the output, which is file size.
-You can also pipe it through the tail command because you’re only interested in the last few largest files:
+If you run `git gc`, all the objects are in a packfile; you can identify the big objects by running another plumbing command called `git verify-pack` and sorting on the third field in the output, which is file size.
+You can also pipe it through the `tail` command because you’re only interested in the last few largest files:

 	$ git verify-pack -v .git/objects/pack/pack-3f8c0...bb.idx | sort -k 3 -n | tail -3
 	e3f094f522629ae358806b17daf78246c27c007b blob   1486 734 4667
 	05408d195263d853f09dca71d55116663690c27c blob   12908 3478 1189
 	7a9eb2fba2b1811321254ac360970fc169ba2330 blob   2056716 2056872 5401

 The big object is at the bottom: 2MB.
-To find out what file it is, you’ll use the rev-list command, which you used briefly in Chapter 7.
-If you pass --objects to rev-list, it lists all the commit SHAs and also the blob SHAs with the file paths associated with them.
+To find out what file it is, you’ll use the `rev-list` command, which you used briefly in Chapter 7.
+If you pass `--objects` to `rev-list`, it lists all the commit SHAs and also the blob SHAs with the file paths associated with them.
 You can use this to find your blob’s name:

 	$ git rev-list --objects --all | grep 7a9eb2fb
 	7a9eb2fba2b1811321254ac360970fc169ba2330 git.tbz2